Phase 1 Foundations: What to Handle Before the Student Loans

 These steps are short.
 Some of them are purely administrative and take an afternoon.
 Build your safety net and then knock out loans.

-Put $1,000 in a high-yield savings account and leave it alone.
+Put it in a high-yield savings account and leave it alone.

 What's a high-yield savings account?